qballscholar/bookstack-docker-project/README.md

 sudo rm -rf /etc/containers /var/lib/containers
 ```

-### Steps to install Docker if not previously installed on RHEL/CentOS machine:
+### Steps to install Docker if not previously installed on RHEL/CentOS machine (note: use dnf if unable to use yum):

 1. Install required packages: